 Easily confused with the look alike sesame seeds, or poppy seeds, these little mustard grains are used to flavour many dishes around the globe.
-But what are mustard seeds and how do you use it for cooking?
+But what are mustard seeds and how do you use them for cooking?

-What are Mustard Seeds ?
+What Are Mustard Seeds

 The seeds come for the flower pods.